404-WasFound/ncea-assessment-1/README.md

 | There is no argument given that corresponds to the required formal parameter `'playerData'` of `'Game.Game1(dynamic[])'` | Added `playerData` as a parameter | 30/02/2022 |
 | The modifier `'public'` is not valid for this item | Added `}` to close off method | 01/03/2022 |
 | Represents text as a sequence of `UTF-16` code units. | Added `"` to end of string | 02/03/2022 |

-**Errors For Table**
-- Cannot implicitly convert type 'string[]' to 'string'
-- ; expected
-- Only assignment, call, increment, decrement, await, and new object expressions can be used as a statement (for -> foreach) -Unhandled exception.
-Microsoft.CSharp.RuntimeBinder.RuntimeBinderException: Cannot implicitly convert type 'long' to 'int'.
-An explicit conversion exists (are you missing a cast?)